-Mishkan Hakavana is a call for participation, for assistance, in implementing the vision of Tikun Olam (the Tikun of the world), through each one of us who feels the point in their heart calling to service.
-To this calling joined men and women, agnostic and religious, Jewish and non Jewish, from Israel and from around the world.
-People who felt the awakening of the point in their heart and came to establish a name for the vision of world reformation.
+Mishkan Hakavana (loosely translated as, Dwell in the Covenant) is a call for participation and for assistance in implementing the Kabbalistic vision of Tikkun Olam (the reforming of the world).
+Through each of us who feels the point in their heart, this calling of service is open to everyone—agnostic and religious, Jewish and non-Jewish, from Israel and from around the world.
+Awakening to the call of the point in one’s heart establishes the possibility for envisioning world reformation.

-The place of study, “Mishkan Hakavana”, is led by Rabbah Saphir Eyal Noyman, enables every person who feels within themselves the need for such a connection, to join the way of Ba’al Hasulam and his work for ‘Tikun Olam’.
-Kabbalah is revealed as a response to the big question of our generation: “Where is humanity heading?” specifically the Book of the Zohar.
-It opens a way of reforming (Tikun) the world and humanity.
-Kabbalah enables each and every individual access to a connection with the sublime, with the thought of creation, and with one’s sensation of his unique place within it.
+Kabbalah is revealed as a response to the big question of our generation: “Where is humanity heading?”
+The Book of the Zohar opens a way for Tikkun Olam, reforming the world and humanity.
+Kabbalah enables each and every individual access to a connection with the sublime, with the thought of creation, and with one’s sensation of their unique place within it.

 In a world of collapsing ecosystems and social systems, a vacuum is formed, where many of us feel absence of meaning and separation.
-Evil – the will to receive to oneself – the Ego, leads humanity to divisiveness, wars, a tear of the social and family fabric, and isolation of each individual from the feeling of their designation.
-‘Creator’ is an inner voice that calls us to ‘come and see’ what you were born for.
-What all of the worlds and realities created for.
-A voice that calls to go and make a real familiarity with our self-will and the way it’s Managing us to all its cruelty and its pledge bikes.
-The teaching of Kabbalah is The studying of modern universal language created for the reformation of human nature and the understanding of common purpose for all diversity: gender, religion, thinking and emotional path , at this exact point in time – the last generation.
+Evil – the will to receive to oneself – the Ego, leads humanity to divisiveness, wars, a tear within the social and family fabric, and isolation of each individual from the feeling of their designation.